Lobuje East Peak 21 Days Map

 Who Can Undertake This Trip?

-The ascent of Lobuje East is considered as a moderately challenging which requires a certain level of physical preparation, technical skills, and previous mountaineering experience.
+The ascent of Lobuje East Peak is considered as a moderately challenging which requires a certain level of physical preparation, technical skills, and previous mountaineering experience.
 Climbers should be comfortable using equipment such as crampons, ice axes and ropes.

 So, anyone who has some technical mountain climbing experience and is looking for the Himalayan Mountain challenge will fit it very well.